gracerosemary/data-structures-and-algorithms/python/challenges/quick_sort/BLOG.md

-# Insertion Sort
+# Quick Sort
-Insertion Sort is a sorting algorithm.
+Quick Sort is a sorting algorithm.
 Given an array, the algorithm takes the values of the array and places them in the correct position.
-____
-## Algorithm
-- InsertionSort is a method that sorts the values in an array, in ascending order.
-It takes in an array of integers.
-- Iterate, starting at index 1 through the length of the array.
-- Compare the current int to the previous int.
-- If the current int is less than the previous int, compare it to the ints that come before the previous int.
-- Move the int with the bigger value to the next index position so that it can be swapped with the int of smaller value.
 ____
 ## Psuedo Code
 ```